COSC3020/theory-vs-practice-acraig9266/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
 - The array was unsorted with the element in the worst possible index to find
-- There was a setTimeout call made with a delay set to about 93.33333 seconds.
+- There was if(arr.length == 10000) { setTimeout call made with a delay set to about 93.33333 seconds}
 - There were two setTimeout calls made setting a delay of about 46.165 seconds each

 Add your answers to this markdown file.